Updated: Nov 2

 Title VII of the federal Civil Rights Act of 1964, the California Fair Employment and Housing Act (FEHA), the Age and Discrimination Act (ADEA), the Equal Pay Act, the Americans with Disabilities Act (ADA), the California Family Rights Act, and the Healthy Workplaces, Healthy Family Act all include anti-discrimination provisions.

 Both the California Department of Fair Employment and Housing (DFEH) and the federal Equal Employment Opportunity Commission (EEOC) manage discrimination complaints.

 Protected Characteristics that will be unlawful to discriminate against:

-Retaliation and Harassment
+Retaliation and Harassment in California

 Employers are prohibited from discriminating against or retaliating against employees who have exercised their legal rights under the Fair Employment and Housing Act (FEHA).
 Here's where you can learn more about FEHA.
 Retaliation may involve dismissing anyone for: